hofstadter-io/hof/docs/content/getting-started/modules.md

 cue {{<cue-version>}}

 require (
     github.com/hofstadter-io/hof {{<hof-version>}}
 )
 {{</codeInner>}}

 ### Replace for local development

-You can use `hof mod` for generally managing CUE or Hof modules and dependencies.
+You can use `hof mod` to manage CUE or Hof modules and dependencies generally.
-In addition to setting, fetching, and validating dependencies, you can use `hof mod` to setup local development when working with multiple CUE or Hof modules.
+In addition to setting, fetching, and validating dependencies, you can use `hof mod` to set up local development when working with multiple CUE or Hof modules.

-In your `cue.mods` file, use the `replace` directive just like you would in Go.
+Use the' replace' directive in your `cue.mods` file just like you would in Go.

 {{<codeInner title="cue.mods with replace">}}
 module github.com/user/repo